timhor/webgl-training/projects/thor/Notes.md

   - Draw calls outside the screen are still executed, it's on you to know that stuff is outside of view and not render it - e.g. `update-visibility-system`, won't upload those to the vertex buffer

 Exercise: implement a simple whiteboard renderer (e.g. triangles) and make a storybook for it

+## Lesson 12 - WebGL in whiteboards - 2025-04-10

+- The `compute` property of `instancedAttributes` is deprecated - we prefer the `writer` pattern instead to pass through primitive values directly instead of constructing many throwaway objects of an intermediate data shape
+- A stencil buffer acts like a mask (in terms of graphics programs like Photoshop)